Grazing Walks

 Glemsford

-One of the largest villages in Suffolk, with former wealth from the historic manufacture of wool.
-The village suffered heavily when the industry declined, though weaving continued to offer limited respite in the 1800’s with silk, horsehair and coconut matting all being produced here.
+One of the largest villages in Suffolk, with wealth from the historic manufacture of wool.
+The village suffered heavily when the industry declined, though some weaving continued in the 1800’s with silk, horsehair and coconut matting all being produced here.
 A lovely village for a walk or a bike ride with food and drink available to reward your exertions.

 Grazing: